onmax/nimiq-developer-center-old/protocol/glossary.md

 ### **Disabled slot set**

 A set of slots not eligible to produce blocks due to misbehaving.
-This is one of the three punishment sets in Albatross.
+This is one of the three punishment sets in the staking contract.
 Validators must send an unpark transaction referring to their disabled slot to resume the block production.
 We include a disabled set for the previous epoch and another one for the current epoch, as it affects the rewards distribution for a batch; thus, they get their rewards burned.

 ### **Election block**